laurastilwell/laurastilwell.github.io/_pages/teaching.md

 ###### *(Sept 2019 - Dec 2021)*
 Served on the leadership team and as a MS3+ mentor for the [Holton Clinic Leadership Elective](https://medschool.duke.edu/blog/bursting-bubble), which provides first-year medical students with early clinical exposure under the guidance of an upper-year student and clinical provider.
 I supervised first-year students twice monthly in clinic.
 I also organized and led monthly teaching sessions on common clinical presentations and health disparities.

-#### Mentorship for students in interested in applying to MD/PhD in Social Sciences
+##### Mentorship for students in interested in applying to MD/PhD in Social Sciences
+Excited by the ways in which my clinical training has allowed me to make distinct contributions to my research teams and provide unique feedback to my colleagues, I aim to encourage more students to pursue non-traditional MD/PhD paths.
+I have offered guidance and feedback to a number of undergraduates from Duke and other institutions interested in applying for MD/PhDs in the social sciences.
+If you are interested in an MD/PhD in the social sciences, please feel free to reach out.